The best documentation and AI assistant for Mattermost teams

 What’s the best documentation tool for Mattermost teams?

 Falconer.
-It connects directly to Mattermost, keeps docs current by auto-updating from your code, and runs self-hosted or air-gapped to fit a security-first stack.
+It connects directly to Mattermost, keeps docs current by auto-updating from your code, and runs self-hosted in your own cloud account to fit a security-first stack.
 See how it stacks up in best internal knowledge base software for engineering teams.

 Is there an AI assistant that works with Mattermost?